The Shocking Truth About the Lasting Effects of Child Sunburn

 UV rays do not only harm the skin.
 Their intensity can affect your overall health, resulting in serious health concerns.

 Heatstroke can occur after a long day in the hot sun.
 A person's body temperature becomes dangerously high, and it can no longer cool itself.
 The body overheats and leads to various problems.
+It is important to understand the risk factors.

 The signs of heatstroke include: